 The pandemic caused U.S. job losses that are historic for their speed and scale.
 The impact is notable in various ways:

 - The breakdown by industry shows that although job losses were greatest in Leisure & Hospitality, job losses were significant in all industries.
-The latest tallies into 2021 show that the numbers of recovered and unrecovered jobs remain broad based.
+The toll remained broad based by industry into 2021.
+By 2022, the remaining losses were increasingly focused in Leisure & Hospitality.

 - Expectations for a full jobs recovery from the pandemic should be tempered by the cautionary tale found in the “Great Recession” – seven years after which the two hardest hit industries (manufacturing & construction) still had 2.2 million unrecovered jobs.
 That “unrecovery” was hidden by outsized gains in other industries.